tomlockwood/terraform-remote-work/README.md

 Create an image for the jumpbox by changing the ssh port on an instance one you like and make an image from that disk, and name that image `jmpbx`.

 TODO: Set the port in the required locations in the terraform script.
+TODO: Make sure the oslogin ssh key is generated???

 `make add-oslogin-key` adds your oslogin key from `gcloud` to allow ssh access.